Student Guide

 The registration is done at the Digital and Population Data Services Agency (DVV).
 Please see more information below and on DVV's information letter for foreign students.

-If you are staying in Finland for more than a year (regardless of your nationality), you are required to register your place of residence and your permanent municipality of residence in Finland at the Digital and Population Data Services Agency (DVV).
+If you are staying in Finland for more than a year, you are required to register your place of residence and your permanent municipality of residence in Finland at the Digital and Population Data Services Agency (DVV).
+This applies to all nationalities.
 For the DVV registration, you will need a permanent address in Finland.

 If you have not received a Finnish personal identity code with your residence permit or when registering as a EU citizen in Finland, you will be registered in the Finnish Population Information System and get the personal identity code at the same time when you are granted the municipality of residence.

-Exchange students or international joint master's students (staying in Finland for less than one year) are not necessarily required to register their municipality of residence since they have not moved to Finland on a permanent basis and thus are not usually granted a permanent home municipality in Finland.
+If you are an exchange student or an international joint master's student (staying in Finland for less than one year), you are not necessarily required to register your municipality of residence.
+You might not be granted a permanent home municipality in Finland, as you have not moved to Finland on a permanent basis.

-If there is a need for a Finnish personal identity code (e.g. for taxation) and the code has not been issued before (e.g. through obtaining a residence permit or EU citizen's registration by Migri), it can be applied for at DVV.
+However, if you need a Finnish personal identity code and the code has not been issued before (e.g. through obtaining a residence permit or EU citizen's registration by Migri), you can apply for it at DVV.
+The personal identity code is needed e.g. for taxation.

 Finnish personal identity code